 What is a compensation administration program?
-A formal compensation administration program is the basic management tool for ensuring that employees are satisfied, that both internal and external equity are maintained, and that control is maintained over compensation costs.
+A formal compensation administration program is the basic management tool for ensuring that employees are satisfied with their pay and benefits, that both internal and external equity are adequately addressed, and that control is maintained over compensation costs.
 Such a program will help attract top talent, retain core employees, and encourage longevity while efficiently using financial resources.
 Establishing an effective compensation administration program requires job analysis, job evaluation, and job pricing.
-Once established, it is important to maintain and update the following aspects of the program: salary banding, employee classification, salary increases, performance appraisals, and longevity increases.
+Once established, it is important to maintain and update the compensation philosophy/strategy, including the following aspects of the program: job grades/ranges, employee classification, salary increases, performance appraisals, and incentives.

 Each job in the organization should be thoroughly analyzed and described.
 Your job description should state clearly and simply:

 • Who does the work (including the qualifications, education, and job skills required)

 • What the work entails (including the duties and responsibilities)

 • When the work is done (hours, how often, or what times of year)

 • Why the person does the work (why is the job essential to the company)